-3.1.
+3.2.
 Submission

 Manuscripts should be prepared on one side of the paper in double-spaced format.
 All contributions should be submitted in triplicate and authors are reminded to keep an exact copy of the original and revised manuscript for later editorial adjustments and for checking proofs.
+A machine-readable version of the final accepted manuscript will be requested by the Editorial Office, provided it can be prepared using one of the four word-processing formats listed in §3.5.
+This request is designed to reduce publication times.